 Everything Is Technically A Hybrid

-But there are still those that have more uplifting and energizing terpene and cannabinoid profiles and those that have the opposite, being more calming and sedating.
+But there are still those with more uplifting and energizing terpene and cannabinoid profiles, and those with the opposite, more calming and sedating profiles.

-As such, you won’t find a “pure” hybrid or “pure” indica, but you’ll be able to find those ends of the spectrum if that’s what you seek.
+As such, you won’t find a “pure” hybrid or “pure” indica, but you’ll be able to see those ends of the spectrum if that’s what you seek.

 This isn’t a negative; it’s just something to be aware of.
-For most first-timers starting with a hybrid that’s closer to a 50/50 balance is a logical starting point as you can judge the feeling and then try a more indica or sativa-leaning strain your next go around depending on how the first time went.
+For most first-timers starting with a hybrid, a 50/50 balance is a logical starting point, as you can gauge the feeling and then try a more indica- or sativa-leaning strain your next go-round, depending on how the first time went.

 If you felt way too uptight, intense, kind of “geek-out” territory, then I’d recommend trying a more indica-dominant strain the second time.
-If you fell asleep right away, you may be interested in sampling some gassy sativa your next go around.
+If you fell asleep right away, you may be interested in sampling some gassy sativa on your next go-around.

 Many smokers prefer one or the other, but many smoke them more in line with their goals.
-For example, the more sativa-leaning strains are great for morning smokes, adventurous smokes, chores, etc., while more indica-leaning strains will be deployed for chill sessions and/or calming down after a long day.
+For example, the more sativa-leaning strains are great for morning smokes, adventurous smokes, chores, etc., while more indica-leaning strains are best for chill sessions and/or calming down after a long day.

 Crazy Strain Names Do Have Meaning

 Names that imply intensity are often more sativa-dominant.
-Names that imply earthiness or purple sweetness are often indica leaning.
+Names that imply earthiness or purple sweetness are usually indica-leaning.

 Weed that’s more energetic or stimulating will often be compared to fuel and other chemical smells, drawing parallels between the chemically explosive nature of its terpene profile with that of gasoline, diesel, or glue (this is the pungent smell Karen’s like complaining about so much).

-Gas, poison, and citrus verbiage lean sativa.
-Candy, dessert, or “kushes” will often be indica dominant.
+Gas, poison, and citrus are often associated with the sativa spectrum.
+Candy, dessert, or “kushes” will usually be more indica-dominant.

 Again, this isn’t black and white, as there are no “pure” versions of either; most strains will have a least some amount of the balancing properties of the other, usually.